MicrosoftDocs/SupportArticles-docs/support/sql/azure-sql-vm-logs.md

 ## More information

 If you create a SQL Server AlwaysOn Availability Groups cluster, the AlwaysOn_health.xel files will be collected.
-For more information about the collected files, see[Always On Availability Groups extended events](https://docs.microsoft.com/sql/database-engine/availability-groups/windows/always-on-extended-events).
+For more information about the collected files, see [Always On Availability Groups extended events](https://docs.microsoft.com/sql/database-engine/availability-groups/windows/always-on-extended-events).